Websoft9Archive/ansible-joomla/docs/solution-https.md

 # SSL/HTTPS

-Nextcloud deployment package has installed the SSL module of Nginx and open Certificate Authority **[Let's Encrypt](https://letsencrypt.org/)** for you configure the HTTPS quickly and conveniently.
+Joomla deployment package has installed the SSL module of Nginx and open Certificate Authority **[Let's Encrypt](https://letsencrypt.org/)** for you configure the HTTPS quickly and conveniently.

 > In addition to the vhost configuration file, HTTPS settings do not need to modify any files in Nginx